 - Mix in the rest of the ingredients until well distributed.

-- Pour mixture into a well greased loaf pan or smaller foil dishes.
+- Pour mixture into a well greased loaf pan or 3 smaller foil trays.

 - Put warm water into a deep baking tin so that it comes half way up the side and bake for about 1 hour.